-In the event that parents of a child wish for their child to be admitted outside their normal age group, the school's Headteacher will assist the decision on which year group the child will enter.
+If parents of a child wish for their child to be admitted outside their normal age group, the school's Headteacher will assist the decision on which year group the child will enter.
 Once a decision has been reached, the child's parents will be informed in writing along with an explanation of how the decision was reached and any reasons why.